Russell Kalmacoff, President

 In 2017, he joined the four-member Advisory Board of the Clausen Center, which resides jointly in the Department of Economics and Haas School of Business at Berkeley.
-The Center was endowed by Tom Clausen, President of the World Bank to facilitate constructive interaction among macro economists and central bankers.
+The Clausen Center sponsors research and events for central bankers and macro economists and was endowed by Tom Clausen, President of the World Bank, to facilitate constructive interaction among macro economists and central bankers.

 In 2018, Athabasca University, Canada's largest open, on-line, distance learning institution, appointed Mr. Kalmacoff to the position of Executive in Residence.
 He is also a member of their Business Leadership Advisory Council of the Faculty of Business.

 Over the last decade, Mr. Kalmacoff has been active in public policy development and execution.
 He is interested in regional capital markets and their impact on the economic base of the Prairie Provinces